Your Guide to Working Out With an Overactive Pelvic Floor

 5. Perform for at least 10 breaths

 There’s a difference between proper bracing and improper strain.
-It is generally recommended to avoid breath-holding.
-Instead, continue breathing throughout exercise, exhaling on the hardest part of an exercise.
+Continue breathing throughout exercise, exhaling on the hardest part of an exercise.
 This breath pattern encourages contraction of the pelvic floor.
-In exercise, breath-holding increases tension for support during heavy exertion.
-Use it sparingly, and only if you use proper technique.

 Is your workout of choice low impact with full body movement (like yoga, tai chi, etc.)?
 Then you can use your workout to your advantage to address an overactive pelvic floor.

 Do you like to do burpees, powerlifting, dance, or other high impact activities?
-A complimentary mobility program is a must.
+A complementary mobility program is a must.
 Higher intensity workouts increase muscle demand and elevate cortisol levels (a stress hormone).
 This is normal, but if you already have an overactive pelvic floor, this can prevent it from improving.

 Rather than stopping your workouts, first try a mobility program.
 Plan a cool-down after each workout, and incorporate stretching throughout each day.
 Here are some examples: